Armatron44/GMO_NR_SANS_MD/NR/GMO/README.md

 This was done with the following command: <br>
 $ refl1d --simulate --noise=0.00000001 --store=mediansim

-The notebook SLDfix - refl1d within the mediansim directory was used to correct the distances across the profile.
+The notebook 'SLDfix - refl1d' within the mediansim directory was used to correct the distances across the profile.